How can hepatitis A be prevented?

 - Only drinking from safe water supplies, including bottled water.

-- Avoid uncooked food, including raw vegetables and fruit (unless it can be peeled).
+- Avoiding uncooked food, including raw vegetables and fruit (unless it can be peeled).

 - Avoiding ice in drinks or food.